 1. Whale Watching

 Whale watching in Maui is a fantastic way to spend a day.
-Throughout the winter months, whale watching is actually one of the best things to do on your vacation.
+Throughout the winter, whale watching is one of the best ocean activities when you visit Maui.

 In early December, humpback whales migrate from Alaska to Maui.
-It is estimated that over 10,000 humpback whales migrate to Maui in the winter months in order to give birth.
+Over 10,000 humpback whales are estimated to migrate to Maui in the winter months to give birth.

-This means that by January the humpack whale population in Maui is considerable.
+This means that by January, the humpback whale population in Maui will be considerable.

 Going whale watching on Maui isn’t difficult as there is no shortage of opportunities to participate in a tour.

-While the whales can be spotted from the shoreline, there are also several different companies that offer excursions to get more up close and personal with these gorgeous creatures.
+While the whales can be spotted from the shoreline, several local vendors offer excursions to get up close and personal with these gorgeous creatures.

-No matter how you choose to go whale watching in Maui you are going to want to ensure you bring along a camera.
-The photo ops are incredible this time of year.
+No matter how you choose to go whale watching in Maui, you will want to ensure you bring a camera.
+The photo opportunities are incredible this time of year.

 Check out Your Complete Guide to Whale Watching on Maui for more details.